-Computer Science aims to develop students’ independent problem-solving skills, critical thinking skills and resilience which will allow them to be adaptable, and be able to rise up to the challenges of the modern digital world.
-All curriculum contents are actively updated to keep abreast with technological advancements and their associated social changes.
-The syllabus has been meticulously constructed in terms of cross-curricular integration to push students beyond their own subject specific comfort zones.
-E-Safety is taught through all years.
+Computer Science aims to develop students’ independent problem-solving skills, critical thinking skills and resilience which will allow them to be adaptable, and able to rise to the challenges of the modern digital world.
+The curriculum is constantly updated to keep abreast with technological advancements and their associated social changes.
+The syllabus has been meticulously constructed in terms of cross-curricular integration to push students beyond their subject-specific comfort zones.
+E-Safety is taught in PSHE sessions in partnership with the department.
 All students study Computer Science in Years 7-9.
-Computer Science is available as an option subject at both GCSE and A-Level.
+Computer Science is available as an option subject at both GCSE and A-Level and is becoming an increasingly popular option.

-Students start Computer Science by using an easy to learn block programming platform called Scratch to develop a fun virtual pet project, where they learn the fundamental concepts of variables, loops, conditionals and functions.
-Following this, students get to know how the Internet works through understanding some of the basic, but often misunderstood, concepts such as search engines and browsers.
+Students start Computer Science by using an easy to learn block based programming platform called Scratch to develop a fun virtual pet project where they learn the fundamental concepts of variables, loops, conditionals and functions.
+Following this, students get to know how the Internet works through understanding some of the basic but often misunderstood concepts such as search engines and web browsers.
 At the end of this unit, students implement a DNS (Domain Name System) simulator and a network communication simulator using Scratch.
-The next unit sees students work on learning HTML and CSS to build a website which will be hosted on the School’s intranet.
-After this, students move to learn a textual programming language called Python.
-The year finishes with students applying their Python skills and problem solving skills to develop solutions to a wide array of problems using the BBC Micro:bit.
+The next unit sees students work on learning HTML and CSS to build a website which will be hosted on the school’s intranet.
+After this, students move to learn about how data is represented on a computer.
+From the ones and zeros that make up all data to how to communicate that data around the world.
+The year finishes with students applying their programming skills and problem-solving skills to develop solutions to a wide array of problems using a mini computer called the BBC Micro:bit.

-Students start the year by further developing their programming and problem solving skills using a graphic package called Turtle, where they combine their programming skills and maths knowledge to produce progressively complex shapes.
-After this unit, students study the art of problem solving in a more conceptually formal way with a focus on algorithms.
-In the next unit, students get to know the essentials of artificial intelligence and its social impact.
-Following this, students develop understanding of several encryption methods and be able to implement some of those methods using Python.
-Students then move to learn how computers work in terms of how computers represent numbers, store data, the roles of transistor and logic gates and the fetch, decode and execution cycle of a CPU.
-Finally, students end the year developing various text games using Python.
+Students start the year by further developing their programming and problem-solving skills using the Python programming language where they combine their programming skills and maths knowledge to produce progressively complex programs.
+After this unit, students study the art of problem-solving in a more conceptually formal way with a focus on algorithms.
+They then look into how databases work and create their own based on superheroes.
+Following this, students develop an understanding of several encryption methods and implement some of those methods using Python.
+In the next unit, students get to know the essentials of artificial intelligence and its huge social impact now and into the future.
+Students then move to learn how computers work in terms of how computers represent numbers, store data, the roles of transistors and logic gates and the fetch, decode and execution cycle of a CPU.
+Finally, students end the year developing their own apps using a block-based version of the Java programming language.

 Years 10 and 11